lxsang/PTerm/README.md

 ```

 ## Fonts
-By default, PTerm automatically downloads and uses 'DejaVu Sans Mono' as default font, but you can alway change the default font by accessing to the terminal window menu as bellow:
+By default, PTerm automatically downloads and uses 'DejaVu Sans Mono' as the default font, but you can always change the default font by accessing to the terminal window menu as below:

 ![](https://github.com/lxsang/online_stuffs/raw/master/font_selector.png)

-Normally, the default font (DejaVu Sans Mono) supports most commonly used unicode character.
+Normally, the default font (DejaVu Sans Mono) supports most commonly used Unicode character.
-But for those who want heavily unicode support (chinese, Thai, japanese, etc.), PTerm has a second option in the window menu, that allows to automatically download and use Unifont (12 MB) as default font.
-This font offers 65536 unicode codepoints hence supports almost every languages, it dont look really nice though.
+But for those who want heavily Unicode support (Chinese, Thai, Japanese, etc.), PTerm has a second option in the window menu, that allows to automatically download and use Unifont (12 MB) as the default font.
+This font offers 65536 Unicode codepoints hence supports almost every language, it doesn't look really nice though.